microsoft/code-with-engineering-playbook/Engineering/SourceControlDetails.md

 [Install Git](https://git-scm.com/downloads) and follow the [First-Time Git Setup](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)

 ## Tools
-It's recommended to use a shell/terminal to work with Git commands and not just to relay on [GUI clients](https://git-scm.com/downloads/guis/).
+It's recommended to use a shell/terminal to work with Git commands and not just to rely on [GUI clients](https://git-scm.com/downloads/guis/).
 If you're working on Windows, [posh-git](https://github.com/dahlbyk/posh-git) is a great PowerShell environment for Git.
 Another option is to use [Git bash for Windows](http://www.techoism.com/how-to-install-git-bash-on-windows/).
 On Linux/Mac, install git and simply use your favorite shell/terminal.

 # Working with repositories
 ## Contributing to an existing repository
-When working on an existing project, `git clone` the repository and ensure you understand the teams branch, merge and release strategy (e.g. through the projects [CONTRIBUTING.md file](https://blog.github.com/2012-09-17-contributing-guidelines/)).
+When working on an existing project, `git clone` the repository and ensure you understand the team's branch, merge and release strategy (e.g. through the projects [CONTRIBUTING.md file](https://blog.github.com/2012-09-17-contributing-guidelines/)).

 ## Creating a new repository
 If you create a new repository, agree on your branch, merge and release strategies upfront and document them in your [CONTRIBUTING.md](https://blog.github.com/2012-09-17-contributing-guidelines/).
 Also lock the default branches and define who can approve and merge Pull Requests into your default branches.